Advanced printmaking: practice and discourse

 What level is the course and do I need any particular skills?

 This is a one-year advanced level course in printmaking.
-Due to the nature of the processes involved, the high level of expectation, and the work rate required, it is essential that you have some previous printmaking experience (such as, for example, the Foundation Diploma in Art & Design, one of the regular City Lit printmaking courses, or similar demonstrable experience).
+Due to the nature of the processes involved, the high level of expectation, and the work rate required, it is essential that you have previous experience (such as, for example, the Foundation Diploma in Art & Design, one of the regular City Lit printmaking courses, or similar demonstrable experience).

 How will I be taught, and will there be any work outside the class?